 Hot NOLA summers call for icy treats, and there’s no shortage of delicious ways to cool down in the Crescent City.
-If you’re planning a trip to New Orleans during the summer, be sure to pick up one of these cold desserts to ensure you beat the heat.
+The next time the sun is out in full force, be sure to pick up one of these cold desserts to help you beat the heat.

 Sno-balls at Hansen’s Sno-Bliz